streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 If you want to contribute code to StreetComplete, then making a new quest is one of the easiest programming tasks.
 Implementing a quest where the interface design matches an existing one is quite simple.

-Contributions like that are highly welcome and you would make mapping one more thing in OSM much easier!
+Contributions like that are highly welcomed and you would make mapping one more thing in OSM much easier!

 Reading the text below is not necessary to create a new quest - a basic method of duplicating existing ones and modifying them may be sufficient.
 And people were creating new quests before this documentation existed.